nicknettleton/Cognitive-Capacity-Prediction/data_sheet.md

 The data is anonymised for research purposes, but nevertheless includes confidential health data.

+## Bias

+The underlying study was designed to be reflective of the Mexican population for people aged 50+.

+However, in the data used for this model, there are some individuals aged below 50, and by the nature of the population distribution, many less in the data aged over 70 and over 80.

+Cognitivity capacity, which is measured by composite_score, is distributed near-normally with a mean of 159.
+The lowest possible is 0, and the highest possible is 384, where higher is better.
+This distribution means that there are far fewer samples for those with very low and very high scores than those around the mean, which impacts our ability to make accurate preditions for those individuals.
+This makes it challenging to accurately identify those with the highest risk early based on social determinants alone - something which may need addressing for models that need to deliver high sensitivity or balanced performance, for example.

+Although the study was designed to be reflective of the Mexican population, in the data I have used there are roughly 44% more samples for females than males, which introduces a risk of unfair analysis based on gender.

+The notebook includes a more detailed analysis of these and other key protected characteristics and social determinants.

+This data does not include information about ethnicity or sexual orientation, which would be helpful to identify any potential bias in these important protected characteristics.

 ## Collection process

 The data used for the model was collected in study waves between 2001 and 2021 through interviews and assessments directly with individuals and next of kin.